|

 that there’s something to hide.
 Many owners don’t like textured ceilings and know that texture is used to hide

 defects.
 The first thing they'll say when they see a textured ceiling is, "What's wrong with your ceiling?"
-Orange

 peel texture consists of thinned joint compound applied with a long-nap paint roller.
 In an emergency, you can make ceiling